This is most recent syllabus. Your final syllabus will be given during your first day of class

-You will be encouraged to practice the language of psychology in order to carry out academic social research.
-In studying this subject you will be given the opportunity to reflect on the notion that even though individuals and groups of individuals differ from one another, some ideas, values and behaviours may be universally shared by humans in all cultures (e.g. the capacity to learn a language, raise children and fall in love!)
-In particular, you will apply this reflective process to your own experience of cultural development in Italy.
-This course is ideal for students majoring in psychology, education, or for those who wish to carry out independent study.
+In studying this subject, students will be given the opportunity to reflect on the notion that even though individuals and groups of individuals differ from each other, some ideas, values, and behaviors may be universal and shared by all humans in all cultures (e.g., the capacity to learn a language, raise children, and fall in love).
+In particular, they will apply this reflective process to their own cultural experiences and personal development while in Italy.
+This course is ideal for students majoring in psychology or education.

 Mandatory course reader including: